 You can purchase our Special Aperture Plates Package for wonderful and different shaped bokeh in your Petzval photos.
 The package includes teardrop, honeycomb and star shapes plus one customizable aperture plate.

 High Quality Glass Optics, Manufactured In Russia

-Each New Petzval lens is crafted from brass (just like the original Petzval lens) and features premium glass optics.
+Each New Petzval 85 Lens is crafted from brass (just like the original Petzval lens) and features premium glass optics.
 Together with Lomography, the lenses have been designed and constructed by a team of optics specialists at the Zenit factory in Russia.
-Zenit are master lens manufacturers and have the skill to build the Petzval lens for use with today’s SLR cameras.
+Zenit are master lens manufacturers and have the skill to build the New Petzval 85 Lens for use with today’s SLR cameras.